 Bigfoot – does it exist?

-Stubborn scientists have claimed for years that Bigfoot, just as the Yeti and Yowie, is a creation of people with rich imagination.
+Stubborn scientists have claimed for years that Bigfoot, just as the Yeti and Yowie, is a creation of people with a rich imagination.
 In 1996, a zoologist, John Crane, wrote in his article that “there was no such thing like Bigfoot.”
 He, similarly to many other skeptics, doesn’t believe that a creature like Bigfoot can exist on our planet.
 So, what should we think about tens or maybe hundreds of reports on the large ape-man?

-We’re going to encounter mysterious animal whose existence has been questioned among scientific circles, but considered to be obvious by North American people.
+We’re going to encounter a mysterious animal whose existence has been questioned among scientific circles, but considered to be obvious by North American people.

 - Status: cryptid